Groovy Tutorial: Map Example

 prodMap.put("prodPrice", 1199)

-Replace Value of the Map Item
+Replace the Value of the Map Item

 def playerMap = [name: "Eric Cantona", team: "Manchester United", roles: "Striker", age: 28]